 The Feasibility Prototype is not usually what comes to mind when many people think about prototyping.
-However this level of prototype is extremely important as it can be used to validate individual features for feasibility.
+However, this level of a prototype is extremely important as it can be used to validate individual features for feasibility.
 If it turns out a feature must be reworked in order to be achieved, level 1 prototypes can be iterated until it is completely debugged.
-Alternatively, this stage can help developers decide if a feature is worth keeping on a product based on technical feasibility.
+Alternatively, this stage can help developers decide if a feature is worth keeping on a product based on technical feasibility

 Level 1 prototypes are where important questions are asked before full product design has begun.
 “Will this work?” and more importantly “How can we make this work?” are all questions to address at the Feasibility Prototyping stage.